fermyon/developer/content/wasm-languages/zig.md

 ## Usage

 Zig supports [generating code for all targets that LLVM supports](https://ziglang.org/documentation/0.11.0/#Targets).
-LLVM has a `wasm32-wasi` target, so Zig should be usable to build Fermyon Platform applications.
+LLVM has a `wasm32-wasi` target, so Zig is usable to build Fermyon Platform applications.
 It can also be used in the browser.

 For the most part, write your Zig code as usual.
 When compiling, use the target `wasm32-wasi`.